aosabook/500lines/template-engine/chapter.md

 We do a simple check of the syntax and push `'for'` onto the stack.
 The `_variable` method checks the syntax of the variable, and adds it to the set we provide.
-This is how we collect up the names of all the loop variables during the compilation so that we can later create the prolog of the function.
+This is how we collect up the names of all the loop variables during the compilation so that we can later create the prologue of the function.

 We add one line to our function source, a for statement.
 All of our template variables are turned into Python variables by prepending `c_` to them so that